aws-samples/swift-ecs-workshop/README.md

 	r.
 Select Release → Any iOS SDK → iOS Developer

-6. This should generate a MySample.app file under Products folder.
+5. This should generate a MySample.app file under Products folder.
-7. Right click on the MySample.app file and select “Show in Finder”.
+6. Right click on the MySample.app file and select “Show in Finder”.
-8. Create an empty folder and call it “Payload” (case-sensitive).
+7. Create an empty folder and call it “Payload” (case-sensitive).
-9. Copy the MySample.app file in the “Payload” folder.
+8. Copy the MySample.app file in the “Payload” folder.
-10. Archive “Payload” folder and rename the zip file to Sample.ipa
+9. Archive “Payload” folder and rename the zip file to Sample.ipa
-11. We now have the ipa file which we will upload to AWS Device Farm and run tests against.
+10. We now have the ipa file which we will upload to AWS Device Farm and run tests against.
-12. Open aws.amazon.com console.
+11. Open aws.amazon.com console.
-13. On the console home page under Mobile Services select Device Farm.
+12. On the console home page under Mobile Services select Device Farm.
-14. Create a new Project.
-Give it a name “Intent 2016”.
+13. Create a new Project.
+Give it a name “re:Invent 2016”.
-15. Under project “Intent 2016” click on “Create a new Run”.
+14. Under project “Intent 2016” click on “Create a new Run”.
-16. First we want to upload our iOS app.
+15. First we want to upload our iOS app.
 Click on the Android/Apple logo button.
-17. Next click on the “Upload” button.
+16. Next click on the “Upload” button.
 This will open a Finder window, which will ask for the ipa file.
-Select our Sample.ipa file.
+Select our MySampleApp.ipa file.
-18. Next click on “Next step”.
+17. Next click on “Next step”.
+18. By default the test type selected will be “Built-in: Fuzz”.
+Click on “Next step”
+19. On the Select devices page it will show the top pool of devices.
+We will work with this pool.
+Click on “Next Step”.
+20. On the “Specify device state” page we do not want to change anything.
+Click on “Review and start run”.
+21. The tests will run for around 15 mins.
+22. Once the tests are finished you can view the detailed report of the test run.

 ##Lab 4: Enhance the backend api and deploy to Amazon ECS using CodeCommit and CodePipeline